 Faculty facilitate modules designed to help students hone skills in case analysis, team work, and networking.
 Students learn more about what to expect inside and outside of the classroom and how to conduct themselves with integrity in the context of an academic and professional community.
 Students also begin to explore our "Composing Your Career" framework.

 Over the years, we have come to understand how critical the New Student Retreat is to each student's overall experience at Wagner and his/her readiness to start the program.
 The retreat is therefore required for all new masters students.
 All incoming fall-start students attend a two-day retreat in August in New York City.
-All incoming spring-start students attend an evening Welcome Reception and an all-day retreat in New York City on the Thursday/Friday before spring classes begin.
+All incoming spring-start students attend an evening Welcome Reception and an all-day retreat in New York City before spring classes begin.

 Acceptance of your offer of admission (via your enrollment deposit) indicates your intent to attend the retreat.
 Under rare and extreme circumstances, we will allow an incoming student who cannot attend the retreat to begin classes.
 Any incoming student who needs to request such an exemption must notify us immediately upon making an enrollment deposit.

 New Student Retreat